 Initiating major actions to reduce nutrients entering the Lower Vasse River from both rural and urban sources to improve water quality has been a key aim of the Revitalising Geographe Waterways program.

-New science has been used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, and a second culvert from the Vasse Diversion drain to the Lower Vasse River will be installed in 2021 to double the flows to the river.
+New science has been used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, and a second culvert from the Vasse Diversion drain to the Lower Vasse River was installed in 2021 to double the flows to the river.

 Water treatment trials have been carried out to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determine the volume, composition and options of removal of sediments through a sediment investigation.